 Some people think of measles as a simple childhood illness that causes an itchy rash.
 But measles is a very contagious disease that can result in some serious complications.

-Measles is making headlines because of an outbreak in Washington state.
-Health officials have declared a state of emergency with dozens of confirmed cases reported.
+Measles is making headlines because of outbreaks in New York and Washington state.
+As of June 3, 2019, there have been 566 confirmed cases in New York City alone since September.
+Health officials have declared a state of emergency in Washington with dozens of confirmed cases reported.
 Most of the cases are in Clarke County, which borders Portland, Oregon, and most of the patients are children who have not been vaccinated, reports CBS News.

-Washington isn't the only place where measles has surfaced.
-A total of 387 individual cases of measles have been confirmed in 15 states from Jan.
-1 to March 28, according to the Centers for Disease Control and Prevention (CDC).
-This is the second-greatest number of cases reported in the U.S. since measles was declared eliminated in 2000.
+These aren't the only places where measles has surfaced.
+A total of 1,001 individual cases of measles have been confirmed so far in 2019, according to the U.S. Department of Health and Human Services.
+According to the Centers for Disease Control and Prevention (CDC), this is the greatest number of cases reported in the U.S. since 1992, when 963 cases were reported for the entire year.
+Cases have been reported in 26 states this year so far.

 But measles isn't just a problem in the U.S. The World Health Organization (WHO) reports that there have been more than 112,000 measles cases in 170 countries in the first three months of 2019.
 Globally this is almost a 300% increase since the same time last year.